brettz9/nogin/README.md

 ## To-dos

-1. Make **error messages of potential concern to privacy** optional (avoid allowing testing presence of an email in the system by feedback from lost password (detecting existent vs. non-existent email); this option would only make sense though if it also prevented signup/update from complaining about an existing email as otherwise those pages could be used for detection instead.
-If implemented, this should be optional, as some sites might wish to enforce unique emails or identity-by-email, or may simply wish to give users full feedback about whether a lost password email was successfully sent or not.
+1. Make server config to allow **error messages of potential concern to privacy** optional (avoid allowing testing presence of an email in the system by feedback from lost password (detecting existent vs. non-existent email); this option
+    1. Only complete solution if also **preventing signup/update from complaining about an existing email** (otherwise those pages could be used for detection instead).
+    1. Optional since some sites might wish to enforce unique emails or identity-by-email, or may simply wish to give users full feedback about whether a lost password email was successfully sent or not.
     1. Note that login would always allow detecting existent vs. non-existent user names (this is just for email detection)